OT-CONTAINER-KIT/redis-operator/docs/src/guide/README.md

 The type of Redis setup which is currently supported:-

-- Redis in-build master slave with sharding and replication mode
+- Redis Cluster (in-built leader follower with sharding and replication mode)
 - Redis standalone setup

 ## Supported Features

 Here the features which are supported by this operator:-

-- Redis cluster(master-slave in sharding and replication mode) and standalone setup
+- Redis cluster(leader-follower in sharding and replication mode) and standalone setup
 - Inbuilt monitoring support using the Redis Exporter to give detailed insights
 - Dynamic storage provisioning using the PVC template
 - Performance tuned best practices in redis configuration